 And that’s just for starters.

 An underwriter knows all of this.
 So, when they see that you’re practicing CPAP compliance, they’re more likely to dole you out a better insurance rating.

 Still not sure about CPAP compliance?
 Check out this post: CPAP Compliance for Insurance.
-In it, I outline the details on this particular topic, including how it can help you win the best term insurance rates.

-2. Other Therapeutic Options
+2. Other Treatment Options